Fiction vs. Nonfiction in APART FROM YOU

 This chapter is almost all fiction.

 Our cat Rhodesia (see notes on Ch.
 6) was in fact quite changeable.
 Her affectionate moods never lasted long, and she slept in many different places in the apartment.
 She abandoned her two newborn kittens, foisting them off on our other cat, Zambia, who gave birth to her own five kittens just 24 hours later.
-Our all-time favorite pet was a big, sweet, red-gold dog named Ruby.
-He died a few years ago.
+Our all-time favorite pet was a big, sweet, red-gold dog, half Golden Retriever and half Irish Setter, named Ruby.
+He died several years ago.
 We have no animals now.

 I have a few binders full of class notes like the ones described, but they're considerably less orderly than Brian's.
 This kind of organization represents my scholastic ideal.